-Seven foreigners were kidnapped last night in an attack on a construction site in northern Nigeria.
+Seven foreigners have been kidnapped in an attack on a construction site in northern Nigeria.
 A Briton is among them.

 Police in the West African country said a gun-wielding gang killed a security guard at the Setraco site before taking the hostages at an employees' camp.

-The attack happened in Jama're, a town in a rural area of the northern Bauchi state, where the company is building a road.
+The attack happened in Jama're, a town in a rural area of Bauchi state, where the company is building a road.

 The hostages are from Britain, Italy, Greece and Lebanon, their respective foreign ministries have confirmed.